cloudmesh-community/fa18-523-60/project-report/report.md

 7. Predict and measure accuracy

-The following figure shows categories with highest success and failed projects.
+The following figure (+@fig:selecttop5) shows categories with the highest number of succeeded and failed projects.

 ![Top Five Categories](images/selecting_top_5_categories.png){#fig:selecttop5}